 You Are Already Dying, So Why Not Live Like It?

 That Tim Mcgraw song, “Live Like You Were Dying” is so true.
 In the song, he talks about his dad getting his cancer diagnosis.
 The whole song talks about how his dad actually started to “live,” after he found out he was going to die.
 He goes skydiving, and does all sorts of fun things.
-The song talks of him riding a bull, forgiving people, reading the bible, loving people, and more during that time.
+The song talks of him riding a bull, loving and forgiving people, reading the Bible, and more during that time.
 He says, “I hope some day you get the chance…to live like you were dying.”

 I imagine that many people would do something similar.
 If we truly knew we had a very short amount of time, and yet we still have good health to do anything we wanted, how many of us would truly start to live?
 Wouldn’t we forgive people of the wrongs they did to us?
 Wouldn’t we want them to forgive us.
 Wouldn’t we want to tell the people around us how much they truly mean to us?

-Wouldn’t we finally have no fear to conquer our dreams & goals?
+Wouldn’t we finally have no fear to conquer our dreams and goals?
 After all, what do we have to lose?
 We know we will die, so why not take risks now?
 The fear of failure melts away in the face of death.
 Why not do the unthinkable?
 Why not reach for the stars?
+Death reminds us that we truly have nothing to lose in this world–it will be lost one day anyway.

 Conclusion: Fill Yourself with God-Have Faith, and Live Now